bcgov/action-deployer-openshift/README.md

     # Repository to clone and process
     # Useful for consuming other repos, defaults to the current one
     repository: ${{ github.repository }}

-    ### Deprecated / will fail and provide directions

-    # All penetration tests have been deprecated in favour of scheduled jobs or even workflow_dispatch
-    # Please see https://github.com/zaproxy/action-full-scan for the source of the upstream action
-    penetration_test:
-    penetration_test_artifact:
-    penetration_test_create_issue:
-    penetration_test_fail:
-    penetration_test_issue:
-    penetration_test_token:
 ```

 # Example, Single Template